Since the world began, it's the eternal question that gnaws at living beings.

 GREEN FLAG

-Funny, responsive, empathetic.
+Funny, reactive, empathetic.

 RED FLAG